MGRuizDev/BIKE-SHARING-BUSINESS-ANALYSIS/README.md

 #### Data Cleaning.
 <br>
-Null data: Null data was found in different columns, but specially in the primary key, which entry has to be removed.
+Null data: Null data was found in different columns, but specially in the primary key, which entry has to be removed. <br>
 Misspelled words: Using Group BY and observing, there were not misspells.
-Not Found.
+Not Found. <br>
-Mistyped numbers: Not Found
+Mistyped numbers: Not Found. <br>
-Extra spaces and characters: Not Found
+Extra spaces and characters: Not Found. <br>
 Duplicates: Using DISTINCT in SQL, there were not duplicates in primary keys or columns were are not needed.
-Not Found.
+Not Found. <br>
-Mismatched data types: Not Found
+Mismatched data types: Not Found. <br>
-Messy (inconsistent) strings: all of the strings are consistent and meaningful.
+Messy (inconsistent) strings: all of the strings are consistent and meaningful. <br>
-Messy (inconsistent) date formats: Dates were format correctly.
+Messy (inconsistent) date formats: Dates were format correctly. <br>
-Misleading variable labels (columns): Columns named correctly.
+Misleading variable labels (columns): Columns named correctly. <br>
-Truncated data: Not Found
+Truncated data: Not Found. <br>
-Business Logic: Data has logic.
+Business Logic: Data has logic. <br>

 <br>